What is Bear Spread?

 #1 – Bear Call Strategy

 You may feel that why they have used call when the strategy is bear.
 So this strategy is to prove that you can use call options also when you feel that the market will go down.

 The most lucrative strategy to be used in case you feel that stock price will go down is call writing, also known as Selling Call option.
 Call Option writing has the potential of unlimited losses if the stock price goes up instead of going down.
 So to safeguard from the risk of unlimited losses, investors enter into bear call strategy.
 They buy out of the money call at the higher strike in case the stock price rises.

 #2 – Bear Put Strategy

-If an investor is bearish for the market but he is not so bearish.
-He is thinking that the stock price will go down but will not go down drastically.
+If an investor is bearish for the market, but he is not so bearish.
+He thinks that the stock price will go down but will not go down drastically.
 He should buy a put option and minimize the cost of premium paid.
 He should sell another out of the money put option.
 The premium earned from the out of the money will help to lower the initial cost and help to reach breakeven point fast.

 - The bear strategy helps to reduce the cost of buying a put when a person is moderately bearish.
 The lower cost will help him to reach the breakeven point fast.